-Three masters of life
+Three life masters

 Essay